kasper-piskorski/docs/pages/documentation/4-querying-with-graql/graql-rules.md

 ```
 p :- q1, q2, ..., qn
 ```

 where p and q's are atoms that each correspond to a single Graql pattern.

 ## Graql Rule Syntax
-In Graql we refer to the body and the head of the rule as the left-hand- and right-hand-side of the rule respectively.
+In Graql we refer to the body of the rule as the left-hand-side of the rule and the head as the right-hand-side of the rule.
 Therefore in Graql terms we define rule objects in the following way:

 ```graql
 $optional-name isa inference-rule,